loelschlaeger/optimizeR/README.md

 ## Getting in touch

-You have a question, found a bug, request a feature, give feedback, want to contribute?

-We are happy to hear from you, [please file an issue on GitHub](https://github.com/loelschlaeger/optimizeR/issues/new/choose).
+You have a question, found a bug, request a feature, want to give feedback, or like to contribute?
+It would be great to hear from you, [please file an issue on GitHub](https://github.com/loelschlaeger/optimizeR/issues/new/choose).
 😊